Kids' Mental Health Tech Tools for Suicide Help, Coping Skills, and Professional Support

 My3.
 Though no parent wants to think about their kid feeling suicidal, it's important to talk about it if that's what's happening.
 This app gives kids a powerful tool for those critical moments.
 It includes a three-person contact list to call for help if they're in despair (911 and the National Suicide Hotline are automatically included), a self-created safety plan, and other resources.
 Because it was created by mental health professionals, the app uses vetted strategies to help kids avoid suicidal thoughts and suggests positive actions to take when they need more support.

 Calm Harm - Manages Self Harm.
-When teens feel compelled to harm themselves in times of distress, this app offers them lots of ways to derail those impulses under categories like Comfort, Distract, and Breathe.
-After they choose a method, they set a timer so they can move on when the urge passes.
+For kids who feel compelled to harm themselves in times of distress, this app offers proven methods to derail those impulses under categories like Comfort, Distract, and Breathe.
+After they choose a method, they set a timer so that they can move on when the urge passes.
 Over time, they might be able to internalize these strategies.
-Teens can also include a personal call list so they can reach out to someone in those moments.
+Kids can also save a personal call list so that they can reach out to someone in those moments.

 For Ongoing Support

-Pacifica for Stress & Anxiety.
+Sanvello.
 Created with mental health professionals, this app offers an array of therapeutic tools and services.
-Teens can set goals, schedule time each day to focus on mental health, join community forums, access a new therapist or their own (if their therapist works with the app), use guided meditations, and more.
+Kids can set goals, schedule time each day to focus on mental health, join community forums, access a new therapist or their own (if their therapist works with the app), use guided meditations, and more.

 Virtual Hope Box.
-This tool uses three modes -- Remind Me, Distract Me, and Relax Me -- to help teens stay connected during stressful times.
-Teens can store images, such as personal photos, and activities, such as songs, quotations, and even games such as sudoku, to use when they need to.
+This tool uses three modes -- Remind Me, Distract Me, and Relax Me -- to help kids stay connected during stressful times.
+The ability to store images, such as personal photos, and activities, such as songs, quotations, and even games like sudoku, allows kids to comfort themselves when they're struggling.
 They can also meditate or use a "coping card" they've pre-created.